otonyoadmin/gravopenpublish/pages/01.blog/blog.md

 ---

 # Desire Dynamics
-# Mindfully Entering & Exiting
+# A New Human Will Framework
-# My-I's
+# Eradicates Self Esteem Issues